Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Algorithm

 \section{\AdaptiveSampling Algorithm}

 We start by giving a high-level description of the \AdaptiveSampling algorithm.
 For an input threshold $\tau$, the algorithm iteratively builds a solution $S$ and maintains a set of unselected candidate elements~$A$ over $O(\log(n)/\varepsilon)$ adaptive rounds.
 Initially, the solution is empty and all elements are candidates.
 In each round, the algorithm starts by filtering out candidiate elements whose current marginal gain is less than the threshold.
-Then the algorithm efficiently finds the largest set size~$t^*$ such that for $T \sim U(A, t^*)$ uniformly at random we have the property $\E[\Delta(T,S)/|T|] \ge (1-\varepsilon)\tau$.
+Then the algorithm efficiently finds the largest set size~$t^* = \min\{\floor{(1 + \hat{\varepsilon})^i}, |A|\}$, where $i \in \mathbb{Z}_{\ge 0}$ and $\hat{\varepsilon}$ is a small fixed parameter defined in the algorithm, such that for $T \sim U(A, t^*)$ uniformly at random we have $\E[\Delta(T,S)/|T|] \ge (1-\varepsilon)\tau$.
 Next, the algorithm samples $T \sim U(A, t^*)$ and updates the current solution to $S \cup T$.
-This probabilistic guarantee has two beneficial effects.
-First, it ensures that in expectation the average contribution of each element in the returned set is at least $(1-\varepsilon)\tau$.
-Second, it implies that an expected $\varepsilon$-fraction of candidates are filtered out of $A$ in each round.
+This probabilistic guarantee has two beneficial effects:

+\begin{enumerate} \item It ensures the average contribution of each element in the output set $S$ is at least $(1-\varepsilon)\tau$. \item It implies that an $\varepsilon$-fraction of candidates are filtered out of $A$ in each round in expectation. \end{enumerate}

 Therefore, the number of remaining elements that the algorithm considers in each round decreases geometrically in expectation.
-It follows that $O(\log(n)/\varepsilon)$ rounds are sufficient to guarantee with high probability that when the algorithm terminates, we have $|S| = k$ or the marginal gain of all remaining elements is below the threshold.
+It follows that $O(\log(n)/\varepsilon)$ rounds are sufficient to guarantee with high probability that when the algorithm terminates, we either have $|S| = k$ or the marginal gain of all remaining elements to $S$ is below the threshold.

-Before presenting and analyzing \AdaptiveSampling, we define the distribution $\cD_t$ from which \AdaptiveSampling samples when estimating the maximum set size $t^*$ in each round.
-Observe that sampling from this distribution can be simulated with with two calls to the evaluation oracle.
+Before presenting the \AdaptiveSampling algorithm, we define the probability distribution $\cD_t$ from which \AdaptiveSampling~draws samples when estimating the maximum set size $t^*$ in each round.
+Sampling from $\cD_t$ can be implemented with two calls to the evaluation oracle.